SoarGroup/rosie/agent/problem-space/action/task-implementations/README.md

 <a name="gotowp"></a>

 ## Go to Waypoint
-Have the robot drive to the given waypoint via its waypoint graph. \
+Have the robot drive to the given waypoint via its waypoint graph. <br>
 (Internal use only, cannot speak a command)

 ```